entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Brazeau (2009); Davis *et al*.
 (2012), Character 79; Choo *et al*.
 (2017), Character 75; King *et al*.
 (2017), Character 39; Castiello (2018), Character 39; Zhu Y. *et al*.
 (2022), Character 440; Brazeau *et al*.
 (2023), Character 42.

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is ?.
+> - The coding of *Achoania jarviki* is changed from ? to 1.

 436. Position of basal/basipterygoid articulation: (0) same anteroposterior level as hypophysial opening; (1) anterior to hypophysial opening.